juji-io/datalevin/README.md

 * Attribute name has length limitations: it cannot be longer than 400 characters.

-* Total data size of the database can be larger than memory.
-It has the same limit as LMDB's: 128TB on a modern 64-bit machine that implements 48-bit address spaces.
+* Total data size of the database can be larger than physical memory.
+It has the same limit as LMDB's, e.g. 128TB on a modern 64-bit machine that implements 48-bit address spaces.
 It is also totally fine to store large values in Datalevin, as LMDB is optimized for reading large values.
-Maximal individual datom size can be specified each time the database is opened, otherwise the default maximual individual datom size is 16KB.
-You may close the database and re-open it with an increased maximal dataom size.
-The upper limit of the specified datom size is determined by the JVM's ability to allocate at least two off-heap buffers of that size, one for read and one for write, which Datalevin pre-allocates during database openning to save the expensive buffer allocation cost.

-* Datalevin currently only supports Clojure on JVM, but adding support for other Clojure-hosting runtimes is possible, since bindings for LMDB exist in almost all major languages and available on most platforms.
-However, Datalevin is unlikely to run in a browser, as it replies on the LMDB binary (written in C) to have disk access.
+* Datalevin currently only supports Clojure on JVM, but adding support for other Clojure-hosting runtimes is possible in the future, since bindings for LMDB exist in almost all major languages and available on most platforms.
+However, Datalevin is unlikely to run in a browser, as it replies on the LMDB binary (written in C) to have local disk access.

 ## License